nationalparkservice/QC-tips-and-tricks/README.md

-# QC-tips-and-tricks - Use an oper-source ecological dataset??
+# QC-tips-and-tricks

-This is a small collection of techniques for establishing quality control over (QC'ing) datasets.
+This is a small collection of scripts for establishing quality control (QC'ing) over datasets.
 These techniques can help you to clean up data prior to publishing datasets.
-Functionally equivalent code examples are given in R and Python.
+Roughly equivalent code examples are given in R tidyverse and Python pandas.

-The motivation for including both R and Python is partly to reach a wider audience, but it's also to give readers a chance to get a general knowledge of both languages and also to show how these techniques are essentially language independent.
+The motivation for including both R and Python is partly to reach a wider audience, but it's  also to demostrate that these techniques are essentially language independent.
 They're based on the common "set" based methods used to QC data in SQL and relational databases.
 Most rectangular datasets are, in fact, true sets in the sense of relational database theory.
 The requirement for a true set is that every record is unique.
 With the development of R dplyr and Python pandas, you can use these set operations to tame even the most unruly dataframes.

 The main methods for QC'ing data can be expressed in SQL, R and Python.
-These methods include SELECT, UNIQUE,  GROUP BY, JOIN and several other column-based operations.
+These methods include the functional equivalents of SELECT, UNIQUE, GROUP BY, JOIN and several other column-based operations.
 Both R and Python also brings data visualizations to the table, something SQL cannot do.
 For continuous data, for example, ggplot histograms work well with the arrange() function to look at the tails of the data.

 # Example data - Electric Vehicle Population Data

-The rationale of this project is to take a dataset, the Electric Vehicle Population Data from Washington State, and introduce all kinds of horrible inconsistencies and errors into the data.
-(NOTE - the dataset used here is a small subset of the actual dataset.
-See the complete dataset served up at DATA.GOV).
+The rationale of this project is to take a publicly available dataset, the Electric Vehicle Population Data from Washington State, and introduce all kinds of horrible inconsistencies and errors into the data.
 That defines the problem domain.
 The solutions will be to hunt down and locate those problems as quickly and efficiently as possible.
-The goal is to make QC'ing *systematic and tedious, rather than chaotic, frustrating or difficult*.
+The goal is to make QC'ing *systematic* and perhaps somewhat tedious, rather than chaotic, frustrating or difficult.
+(NOTE - the dataset used here is a small subset of the actual dataset.
+The complete dataset is available at DATA.GOV).

 # How to use these scripts

-If you are familiar with Git and GitHub, you can simply clone this repository.
+If you are familiar with Git and GitHub, you can simply "git clone" the URL for this repository.
 If you are new to GitHub, go to the Code button at the top of this page and select download ZIP.
 The ZIP file will contain everything.

-Note - this is currently a work-in-progress so please feel free to send questions, comments or code fixes to me as repo issues.
-Thanks for reading, Gareth (gareth_rowell@nps.gov).
+Note - this is currently a work-in-progress so please feel free to send questions, comments or code fixes to me at gareth_rowell@nps.gov.

     Outline of scripts